roomkangali/dursgo/README.md

     go build -o dursgo ./cmd/dursgo
     ```

-3.  **(Optional) Move the Binary to Your PATH:**
+3.  **(Optional) Move the Binary to the System PATH:**
-    To run `dursgo` from any directory, move the compiled binary to a location in your system's PATH.
+    To allow `dursgo` to be executed from any directory, the compiled binary can be moved to a location within the system's PATH.
     ```bash
     # For Linux/macOS
-    sudo mv dursgo /usr/local/bin/
+    sudo cp dursgo /usr/local/bin/
     ```

 ### Initial Configuration

--   **`config.yaml`:** Dursgo automatically looks for a `config.yaml` file in the directory it is run from.
-Be sure to customize this file for your target and scanning needs.
+-   **`config.yaml`:** Dursgo automatically looks for a `config.yaml` file in the directory from which it is executed.
+This file should be customized for the target and specific scanning needs.
--   **Authentication:** If your target requires authentication, configure the `authentication` section in `config.yaml`.
+-   **Authentication:** If the target application requires authentication, the `authentication` section in `config.yaml` must be configured.

 ### Additional Prerequisites for Specific Scanners

--   **For the DOM XSS Scanner (`-s domxss`):**
+-   **For JavaScript Rendering (`-render-js`) and the DOM XSS Scanner (`-s domxss`):**
-    -   **Headless Browser (Chromium):** This scanner requires a headless browser like Google Chrome or Chromium to be installed.
-The underlying library will attempt to find it automatically.
+    -   **Google Chrome or Chromium:** These features require a headless browser to execute JavaScript.
+Either Google Chrome or Chromium must be installed on the system.
+The scanner will automatically detect the installed browser.
+    -   **Installation Examples:**
-    -   *Example Chromium Installation (Linux):* `sudo apt-get install chromium-browser`
+        -   **Debian/Ubuntu:** `sudo apt-get update && sudo apt-get install -y chromium-browser`
+        -   **CentOS/RHEL:** `sudo yum install -y chromium`
+        -   **macOS (using Homebrew):** `brew install --cask google-chrome`
 -   **For OAST-Based Scanners (`-s blindssrf`, `-s cmdinjection` with OAST):**
     -   **OAST Service (Interactsh):** These scanners rely on an external OAST service.
 Dursgo will automatically use the default public Interactsh server when the `--oast` flag is used.